skyydog1/mplsPropertyAnalysis/README.md

 This will be geared towards property analysis, for real estate agents and for those analyzing the Minneapolis housing market.

-# What I aim to have done by the end of the project
+# What I aim to have done by the end of the project :heavy_check_mark:

 ### Descriptive Stats by Ward :chart:
 1. Mean, median, std dev (ln value and original)